 Plan fitness classes in the discipline of your choice

-Any class that is held in a gym that involves a group has been planned meticulously beforehand.
+Any class held in a gym involving a group has been planned meticulously beforehand.

-And that planning revolves around a number of factors, the most important of which are:
+And that planning revolves around several factors, the most important of which are:

 - The fitness level of the participants